 But the more important reason is for protection.
 What I look like naked is probably no secret to any adult human.
 You would think that to march around in public without clothes on would be no big deal.
 Yet I would be ashamed to do it.
 And those I encounter would mostly either laugh at me or avert their faces to avoid looking at me.
 And for a woman to do it would be even worse.
 She would risk physical and sexual assault.

-You might argue that this is simply a social taboo brought on my our repressive religious culture.
-Yet nearly every culture, with the exception of a few isolated tribal communities, have this prohibition against public nakedness.
+You might argue that this is simply a social taboo brought on by our repressive religious culture.
+Yet nearly every culture, with the exception of a few isolated tribal communities, has this prohibition against public nakedness.
 And, given this story in Genesis 3, we can understand the shame of nakedness to be a consequence of the fall.
 And a very real reminder that we are not currently what God created us to be.

 Passing the Buck